ola-nishant/ola-nishant/README.md

 ## About me

-I am a first year student at USICT, Delhi.
+I am a second year student at USICT, Delhi.

 Follow me on [LinkedIn](https://www.linkedin.com/in/nishant-ola-490712228/).